Aichi-Chang/CYF-glossary-backend/README.md

 3. To check out *current available fields* and the *type of data* you should enter when POST a new term.
 Go to backend -> models -> Terms.js

+4. There are certain fields that are required and they must be unique, please check the schema in backend/models/Terms.js.

 ---